AltspaceVR/helmets/README.md

   * "viking_helmets"

 If you don't pass a "kit" parameter, it will load all of the built-in ones together.

+## Controls

+These are the controls that appear at the end of the list.
+You attach something by clicking on the preview object.
+The preview object has an invisible cube.

+* (click on an item) - attach
+* X Button - unattach
+* +/- Buttons - scale up/down
+* Up/Down Arrows - move up/down
+* Forward/Back Arrows - move forward/back

 ## Content Packs
 Alternatively, you can use the Content Pack feature by creating one on altvr.com and passing a "content_pack" parameter: